 Disable unnecessary virtual devices from within a virtual machine.

 Ensure that only required devices are connected to a virtual machine.
 Virtual machines rarely use serial or parallel ports.
-CD/DVD drives are usually connected only temporarily during software installation.
+As a rule, CD/DVD drives are connected only temporarily during software installation.

 - Right-click the virtual machine and click Edit Settings.